Let’s face it: figuring out ways to make money on the side with a full time job can be pretty tough.

-Secondly, all pet sitter or walkers are insured under companies like Rover, so you are protected while doing your work.
+Secondly, all pet sitters and walkers get insurance under companies like Rover, so you are protected while doing your work.
 Considering that you can make upwards of $19/hour walking dogs with Rover and even more by pet sitting, there’s definitely money on the table (especially if you live in a major city).

 In another one of my Young Money interviews, I got to hear from Nathan of Millionaire Dojo on how he makes hundreds of dollars every month flipping items on his eBay store.

-As with Amazon book flipping, if you’re willing to put in some time on the occasional weekend or two and invest in a modest amount of inventory, you can start to earn extra income every month and diversify your income (without sacrificing all of your free time).
+If you’re willing to put in some time on the occasional weekend or two and invest in a modest amount of inventory, you can start to earn extra income every month and diversify your income.

-Refereeing soccer matches was how many of my friends made money as teenagers, but I also know several older people who have been refereeing matches for as long as I can remember/have been playing.
+Refereeing soccer matches is how many of my friends made money as teenagers.
+But I also know several adults who have been refereeing matches for as long as I have been playing.

-Now, becoming a referee generally requires you to complete a course and have some understanding of the sport you’re officiating, and you don’t set your own hours.
+Becoming a referee generally requires completing a course and having some understanding of the sport you’re officiating, and you don’t set your own hours.
 However, if you can find a gig officiating a summer game every now and again, it’s pretty decent money.